All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 People with unexplained thyroid nodules.
 If you have thyroid nodules that haven't been fully evaluated, your provider may want to complete a workup before prescribing tirzepatide.
 This typically involves thyroid ultrasound, blood tests for calcitonin levels, and possibly a biopsy.

 Your provider should ask about thyroid history during your initial evaluation.
-This is one reason why going through a legitimate medical consultation (rather than trying to source medication without a prescription) is essential.
+This is one reason why going through a legitimate medical consultation (rather than trying to source medication without a prescription) is important.
 Learn more about the .

 What Monitoring Looks Like During Treatment

-However, you should be aware of symptoms that warrant medical attention.
+But you should be aware of symptoms that warrant medical attention.

 A lump or swelling in the neck.
 If you notice a new lump at the front of your neck, especially if it's firm and painless, contact your provider.